w3c/wot/proposals/type-system/README.md

 - simple types and
 - composed types (a.k.a. complex types)

 The original idea was to base simple types on XML schema datatypes just like RDF does (e.g., xsd:integer) and composed types based on schema.org.

-That said using XSD datatypes seems to implicitly match to a given representation (e.g., xsd:byte) while still not providing an easy way to limit ranges or enumerate values without requring the full power of XML schema.
+That said using XSD datatypes seems to implicitly match to a given representation (e.g., xsd:byte) while still not providing an easy way to limit ranges or enumerate values without requiring the full power of XML schema.

 Goal
 - express how JSON payload MUST look like
 - do not prohibit mappings to other formats than JSON (e.g., XML)
+- enable semantic annotation of type definition

 ## Note on RDF data types